 When we talk about meditation, most of the people will immediately think of the Buddhist meditation.
 In fact, Christian meditation also has a very long-standing history.
 This time, in our Chat Over Coffee series, we gave our audience an introduction to Christian meditation.
 I am so honoured to have two very experienced practitioners from Singapore and Argentina to share with us their experiences.

-If you can’t open the audio file, I have also summarized the important points in relation to meditation in this blog.
+If you can’t open the audio file, I have also summarized the important points in relation to meditation and other resources in this blog.

 Speakers: Rosina from Singapore and Magdalena from Argentina.

 Could you tell us what Christian meditation is?
 What is the history?
 And how is it done?